-- Write lots programs. - At the very least attempt every assignment.

-• Write lots of little 'test' programs to help you understand and apply the concepts being taught.
+- Write lots programs. - At the very least attempt every assignment. - •Try to do some additional practice work (some examples will be given in class, some practice assignments will be available on the course web page). - Write lots of little 'test' programs to help you understand and apply the concepts being taught.